 So what does this streak of nice weather mean?
 You bust out those refreshing summer cocktails.
 The mojito is one of my favorite warm weather go-to cocktails—super refreshing, fresh, and not too sweet.
 The best part is you can make so many variations by simply adding different muddled fruits.
 I introduced the blackberry mojito a while back, but today I’m tackling the even better strawberry mojito.

 There isn’t much of a science to this spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for most authentic results.
 Fresh mint, fresh lime wedges, and of course, fresh strawberries.
 I always use simple syrup over sugar because it easily dissolves into the drink.
 Table sugar tends to settle on the bottom.

-I’ve been spinning these up a lot lately because Patty is pregnant (surprise—we are very exited!) and they make the ultimate mocktail.
+I’ve been spinning these up a lot lately because Patty is pregnant (surprise—we are very excited!) and they make the ultimate mocktail.
 Seriously, you can barely tell the difference without the rum.
 At least we can both (sort of) enjoy the same cocktail.

-for the rest of us, grab your favorite white rum and get ready for summer!Print
+For the rest of us, grab your favorite white rum and get ready for summer!Print

 - 2 ounces white rum

 - 1/2 ounce lime juice, or 3 lime wedges